echosergio/the-town-crier/README.md

 This app just post an actionable message card to an Office 365 group, it is intended to be used to manage events from TFS service hooks, for example when a pull request is created.

-The following code represent the structure to create an actionable message card:
+The following code represent the structure of the body to create an actionable message card:

 ```json
 {